 The Committee believes that in order to appropriately incentivize NEOs to create shareholder value, a significant portion of our NEOs' compensation should be in the form of equity-based compensation.
-Our long-term incentive program is designed to tie compensation realized to stock price performance, and encourage retention of key executives.
+Our long-term incentive program is designed to tie compensation realized to stock price performance and encourage retention of key executives.
 Our long-term incentive program is a key tool in aligning NEO pay with value creation on behalf of shareholders.

-2022 Equity Grants
+2023 Equity Grants

-In 2022, the Committee approved the grant of RSUs to each of our NEOs.
+In 2023, the Committee approved the grant of RSUs to each of our NEOs in connection with our annual equity program, as well as a one-time grant to Mr. Strosahl in connection with his promotion to CEO.
 The RSUs vest ratably over four years from the date of grant based on the NEO's continued employment through each vesting date.
 The vesting of the RSUs may be accelerated under certain prescribed circumstances.
 Each RSU corresponds in value to a single share of our common stock.
 On each vesting date, the number of RSUs that vest will be distributed in an equivalent number of shares of our common stock less any shares utilized to satisfy payroll tax obligations.

-The Committee granted RSUs to our NEOs to align the interests of our NEOs with those of our shareholders (since the value of RSUs is tied to our share performance) and to encourage retention through time-based vesting.
+The Committee granted RSUs to our NEOs in connection with our annual equity program to align the interests of our NEOs with those of our shareholders (since the value of RSUs is tied to our share performance) and to encourage retention through time-based vesting.
 In particular, the Committee considers competitive RSU grants to be an effective long-term incentive that drives retention and continuity in our executive management team.
+The Committee granted additional RSUs to Mr. Strosahl in connection with his promotion to CEO in order to align his compensation with his new role and because the Committee believes that this award provides a compelling incentive for Mr. Strosahl in his leadership of Jamf, and will reward his focus on Jamf's long-term growth strategy.

-The Committee set the target grant date equity value of the awards for each NEO based on the factors described above, and in connection with setting such targets the Committee engaged Radford to provide it with competitive market data and analysis based on a select group of peers and companies, and published compensation survey data, as well as information about current market practices and trends.
-The grant date equity value of the 2022 RSUs granted to each of our NEOs is set forth below.
+The Committee set the target grant date equity value of the awards for each NEO based on the factors described above, and in connection with setting such targets the Committee engaged Radford to provide competitive market data and analysis based on a select group of peers and companies and published compensation survey data, as well as information about current market practices and trends.
+The grant date equity value of the 2023 RSUs granted to each of our NEOs in connection with our annual program, as well as one-time grants is set forth below.

 Named Executive Officer Grant Date Grant Date Fair Value of Stock Awards (\$) (1)

-Dean Hager March 15, 2022 \$3,750,019
+John Strosahl March 15, 2023 3,249,998

+October 15, 2023 5,999,993

-Ian Goodkind March 15, 2022 \$1,384,915
+Ian Goodkind March 15, 2023 2,149,990

+Linh Lam March 15, 2023 1,499,987

-John Strosahl March 15, 2022 \$3,253,029
+Beth Tschida March 15, 2023 2,149,990

-Jason Wudi March 15, 2022 \$2,099,811
+Jason Wudi March 15, 2023 1,499,987

-Linh Lam March 15, 2022 \$2,142,026

-Jill Putman March 15, 2022 \$2,343,323
+Dean Hager March 15, 2023 3,499,982

 (1) Amounts represent the grant date fair value of RSUs granted to the NEOs as computed in accordance with Financial Accounting Standards Board Accounting Standards Codification 718.
-The assumptions used in calculating grant-date fair value of the RSUs are set forth in Notes 2 and 10 to the consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
+The assumptions used in calculating grant-date fair value of the RSUs are set forth in Notes 2 and 10 to the consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023.
 The amounts reported in this column reflect the accounting cost for these RSUs and do not correspond to the actual economic value that may be received by the NEOs for these RSUs.